OregonStateUniversity/ScheduleIt/docs/LOCAL_SETUP_WINDOWS.md

 ## Clone the repository
 Go to the the folder `/c/Program Files/Ampps/www/`

-Clone the repository into the `www` folder: `git clone git@github.com:repository_folder.git`
+Clone the repository into the `www` folder: `git clone git@github.com:OregonStateUniversity/MyEventBoard.git`
-For example: `git clone git@github.com:OregonStateUniversity/MyEventBoard.git`

 ## Set .env & run scripts

 ##### Set up .env file
-1. Copy .env.example to ~root/.env
+1. Copy `.env.example` to `.env` in the root directory of the pject
 2. Input passwords where they're missing
 3. Set ENVIRONMENT to development